-Here I show you how to get started as a Self Employed Amazon Flex Driver, unravel some of the confusion around taxes and get you prepped for doing your first tax return.
+Here some tax advice for self-employed Amazon Flex Drivers to help unravel some of the confusion around taxes and get you prepped for doing your first tax return.

-Self employment means that you work for yourself rather than for someone else.
-This means you:
+Self-employment means that you work for yourself rather than for someone else.

-- Are responsible for finding your own work;
+- Are responsible for finding your own work, Amazon are not obligated to give you work;

 - Decide when you want to accept or decline a job;